MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **search_result_filter_type** - Indicates what type of filter was applied to search, show all or attachments only

 The following fields are collected across iOS applications of Outlook Mobile:

-- **action** - the type of action that was performed for search.
-This identifies if a search has been started, in occurring, or ended and what actions were happening during the search, for example, was the mic used.
-This is instrumental in ensuring accurate and helpful searches.

 - **answer_result_selected_count** - tracks how many times the search was "successful", for example, did the user find the person they wanted?
 Composed an email?
 Bookmarked the message?